kantundpeterpan/velib_analysis/README.md

-dataset, *i.e.* the flux path cannot be inferred from these data meaning outflows from clusters 3 and 5 in the morning might directly go into cluster 4 while a flux equilibrium between clusters 3,5,2 and 4 an equally good explanation for the observed pattern.
+dataset, *i.e.* the flux path cannot be inferred from these data meaning outflows from clusters 3 and 5 in the morning might directly go into cluster 4 while a flux equilibrium between clusters 3,5,2 and 4 an equally good explanation for the observed *net* pattern.

 Keeping this in mind, the observed net flow patterns are still informative as to whether specific stations or clusters of stations